SenseNet/sn-tools/docs/sntrace.md

 4    2016- Custom   A:.
 T:6  Op:1  End	         00:00:00.130007  Measured outer block
 ```
 ## Categories
-Every line is categorized.
+Every trace line is categorized.
 There are three kinds of categories:
 - Default
 - Built-in
 - User defined

-Every category can be switched on or off from the code.
+Every category can be switched on or off from code.
 ```csharp
 SnTrace.Web.Enabled = true;
 SnTrace.EnableAll();
 SnTrace.DisableAll();
 ```
-The built-in categories can be also managed via the trace-setting content.
-The path of the settings content: `/Root/System/Settings/Logging.settings`.
-Defauét content of this setting:
+The built-in categories can be managed also via the trace setting content (`/Root/System/Settings/Logging.settings`).
+Default content of this setting:
 ```javascript
 Trace: {
     ContentOperation: false,